WhySooooFurious/The-Mac-Repo/README.md

 ## Games To be Tested
   - Call of Duty - Black Ops 3 - Downloading
-  - Battlefield 4 - Testing Phase - delayed
+  - Battlefield 4 - Testing - delayed
   - PalWorld - Testing
   - The Witcher 3 - Testing
   - L.A Noire - Downloaded